tatet2/interviewQuestions/README.md

 10. Let’s say that you have 25 horses, and you want to pick the fastest 3 horses out of those 25.
 In each race, only 5 horses can run at the same time because there are only 5 tracks.
 What is the minimum number of races required to find the 3 fastest horses without using a stopwatch? http://www.programmerinterview.com/index.php/puzzles/25-horses-3-fastest-5-races-puzzle/

-*Copyright &copy; 2015 The Data Incubator.
-All rights reserved.*